sandhawke/crosscloud/apps.md

-Here are some major categories of consumer multiuser software, including a few examples of each.
+# Possible Crosscloud Application Areas

+Anywhere there is multiuser software, there is some demand for crosscloud software.
+So what kinds of multiuser software exists?
+Here are some categories, with a few examples of each.
+In time, it would be good to see multiple crosscloud offerings in each category.
+This might happen because some vendors already in the category add crosscloud functionality.

+To do:

-To do: add analysis about the technical and business issue for crosscloud entrants into these markets.
+- add analysis about the technical issue for crosscloud versions
+- add analysis about business issues for crosscloud versions

-To do: add links to crunchbase (categories?) and wikipedia
+- add links to crunchbase and wikipedia
+- validate against other classification schems
+- link to existing or under-development crosscloud software

-### Consumer-to-Consumer
+## Consumer-to-Consumer Sales

 Alice has an item or a service to sell to Bob.
 How does she let Bob know about this?
 Can she trust him?
 Can he trust her?
 What price should she set?
 What price should he offer?